 VariantSimple header key

 The header key “VariantSimple” is used to encode all single-amino acid substitutions.
-The format of the value for this term is (position|newAminoAcid|optionalTag), e.g. “(223|A)(225|C|dbSNP)”.
-This example indicates that at position 233 (count starting at 1) the default amino acid in the sequence may be substituted with the amino acid A, and at position 225 the default amino acid in the sequence may be substituted with the amino acid C (and that change is tagged with the string “dbSNP”.
+The format of the value for this term is (position|newAminoAcid|optionalTag), e.g. “(223|A)” or “(225|C|dbSNP)”.
+The first example indicates that at position 233 (count starting at 1) the default amino acid in the sequence may be substituted with the amino acid A, and the second example shows that at position 225 the default amino acid in the sequence may be substituted with the amino acid C (and that change is tagged with the string “dbSNP”.
 The position MUST be greater than 0 and less than or equal to the length of the protein.
 This key may not be used to extend a protein.
 The “newAminoAcid” part of the value must be a valid amino acid code (ambiguity codes such as J or X are permitted) or an asterisk (*).
 It may not be empty, or space, or any non-alphabetic character except asterisk.
 The asterisk is to be interpreted as a nonsense mutation (stop codon) over which a peptide sequence may not span.
 Regular expressions may not be used.
 Insertions or deletions (indels) MUST NOT be specified with this term.

 The rationale for separating these variants into a separate term from more complex variants is to more easily allow reader software and sequence search engines to support these simple variations in advance of more complex variations, which are considerably more difficult to implement.

-The optional tag MAY be specified or not, as desired by the writer.
-If a tag is not provided, the trailing pipe character (“|”) MUST NOT be written.
-The tags are free text strings that are not constrained by a controlled vocabulary.
-The tags MAY be defined in the file header via the CustomTag keyword as described in section 3.3.4.

 VariantComplex header key

-The header key “VariantComplex” is used to encode all sequence variations more complex than a single-amino acid substitution.
+The header key “VariantComplex” is used to encode all sequence variations more complex than a single amino acid substitution.
 The format of the value for this key is (startPosition|endPosition|newSequence|optionalTag).
 Variations that can fit the description of a VariantSimple MUST NOT be encoded using this term.
 See the table below for a series of examples, both legal and illegal.
 Position counting begins with 1.
-The optional tag MAY be specified or not, as desired by the writer.
-If a tag is not provided, the trailing pipe character (“|”) MUST NOT be written.
-The tags are free text strings that are not constrained by a controlled vocabulary.
-The tags MAY be defined in the file header via the CustomTag keyword as described in section 3.3.4.